KaviHShah/Intro-to-Python/materials/07-conditionals-and-loops-in-python.md

 ## `for` Loops in Python

-`for` loops iterate over a sequence (list, tuple, string, dictionary, set or range) and perform processes.
+`for` loops iterate over a sequence (list, tuple, string, dictionary, set, or range) and perform processes.
 The syntax of a `for` loop is simple but must be carefully followed, especially with respect to the colon (`:`) and indentation.

 **Syntax**